 The spotted skunk has a range that covers most of the US and Mexico, although the species is a bit less populous than the striped skunk.
-Even less common are the hooded and hog-nosed species, which are only native to parts of the midwest, southest and Mexico.
+Even less common are the hooded and hog-nosed species, which are only native to parts of the Midwest, southwest and Mexico.

 Skunks are extremely adaptable and thrive in many different habitats, as long as food and shelter are available.
 Because they rarely travel more than 2 miles from their established dens, a skunk will typically settle down within 2 miles of a water source.

-Dens are made in tree hollows, hollowed out logs, brushpiles, abandoned animal burrows, or underneath porches or other structures.
-Skunks will occasionally dig their own burrows, if no other shelter options are available.
+Dens are made in tree hollows, hollowed out logs, brush piles, abandoned animal burrows, and underneath porches and other structures.
+Skunks will occasionally dig their own burrows underground if no other shelter options are available.

 Though they typically prefer to dine on insects and grubs, skunks are omnivores, consuming a vast diet of both plant and animal matter.
 Skunks are opportunistic eaters, and their diets are flexible, often shifting with the seasons.

 Some of skunks' favorite foods include:

 Activity: Skunks are nocturnal, so they are most active at night.
 They do not hibernate, but they tend to be inactive during the coldest months in winter, when many gather in communal dens for warmth.
 For the remainder of the year, skunks are generally solitary, living and foraging alone.